thiagobarros2/file-counter/README.md

 # production
 $ composer require thiagobarros2/file-counter

-# warning: this package can be of course used in production but was thinking to be a dev-dependency.
+# warning: this package can be of course used in production but was thought to be a dev-dependency
 ```

 ## Usage